djkatsaros/Reinforced_TradingBot/README.md

 Workspace for building a trading bot based on reinforced "Q" learning and DNN for the Q function

+## Reinforced Q-learning framework.

+A general setup for reinforcement learning would be an _agent_, a _set of states_, and a _set of actions per state_.
+The action on a particular state generates a _reward_ for the agent, which tries to maximize the reward.
+The agent is given functionality to compute future rewards so as to influence it's current decision.
+This involves the
+_Quality_ function _Q_, from which the algorithm derives it's name.

 ## Repo structrure